Baaarbz/sports-elo/README.md

 ## Considerations

-In order to not overload the API gathering the results of the races, the strategy we are going follow is to store the results in a database and each day at 12PM we will retrieve the next result, just one call per day to the API.
+In order to not overload the API gathering the results of the races, the strategy we are going follow is to store the results in a database and each day at 12PM we will retrieve race results until we are up to date, once we are up to date the scheduled job will work only each monday to ensure we always get last races results.

 _________________